Kayvan Bakhtiari Noroozi Is A Trial Lawyer.

 Kayvan has also successfully litigated patent infringement matters against Google, AT&T, Verizon, Microsoft, Apple, Hewlett-Packard, and Amazon.com, each of which entered into significant licensing agreements only days or weeks before trial.

 Kayvan is currently counsel in over thirty matters pending before the Federal Circuit, the Eastern District of Texas, the Northern District of California, and the Patent Trial and Appeal Board.
 His clients include institutional patent holders and litigation finance funds.

 In addition to his legal practice, Kayvan is also a pharmaceutical entrepreneur.
 He is President & CEO of Koios Pharmaceuticals, a company dedicated to increasing access to affordable medicines by introducing generic competition.

-He is also a recognized writer and speaker on intellectual property law.
+Kayvan is a recognized writer and speaker on intellectual property law and policy.
 With Richard Epstein, he is the author of Why Incentives for “Patent Holdout” Threaten to Dismantle FRAND, and Why It Matters, 31 Berkeley Tech.
 L. J. __ (forthcoming 2017), one of the ten most downloaded new articles on SSRN in a number of subject areas, including patents, contract economics theory, innovation policy, and regulation.
-He has also been invited to speak at the Hoover Institution on the intersection of intellectual property and antitrust law, and is a regular invitee to the Hoover Institution’s Working Group on Intellectual Property, Innovation, and Prosperity.
+He has been invited to speak at the Hoover Institution on the intersection of intellectual property and antitrust law, and is a regular invitee to the Hoover Institution’s Working Group on Intellectual Property, Innovation, and Prosperity.
 Kayvan has also been quoted in leading legal publications such as Intellectual Asset Magazine and Global Competition Review.